Basim03/Image-caption-generator/README.md

 ## Dataset

-This project uses the [COCO dataset](http://cocodataset.org/) for training and evaluation.
-You can download the dataset and preprocess it using the provided scripts in the `data` directory.
-Follow the instructions in the `data/README.md` file to set up the dataset.
+This project uses the [Flickr8k](https://www.kaggle.com/datasets/adityajn105/flickr8k) for training and evaluation.
+You can download the dataset and preprocess it using the provided scripts in the directory itself.

 ## Training